 and receive 2 online private consultations and a free copy of the book sent straight to your door (more information below) Stay healthy – Stay safe xx

-Copy of the new book sent straight to your door
+Courses include: 2 Online Consultations PLUS Copy of Conscious Cookbook sent straight to your door

-30 Days / 30 Videos of bitesize cookery programs and self-shiatsu in your own home
+PLUS 30 Days / 30 Videos – bitesize cookery programs and self-shiatsu in your own home.

 Sign up below to receive blog posts as they are published